-Arms Control Issues56
+Arms Control Issues

 In 2001, the former Bush Administration conducted a Nuclear Posture Review and determined that strategic forces could be reduced to between 1,700 and 2,000 "operationally deployed nuclear warheads."
 Although President Bush at first planned to make these reductions unilaterally, others in the Administration convinced him to negotiate with Russia on mutual reductions.
-Then-President Putin also called for a formal arms control agreement.57 These negotiations bore fruit in May 2002 with the conclusion of the Strategic Offensive Reductions Treaty (also known as the Moscow Treaty).
-The Treaty achieved all the Administration's key goals: deployed strategic nuclear warheads were to be reduced to 1,700-2,200 by 2012, with no interim timetable; there were no limits on the mix or types of weapons; and there was no requirement for destroying rather than storing warheads.
+Then-President Putin also called for a formal arms control agreement.
+These negotiations bore fruit in May 2002 with the conclusion of the Strategic Offensive Reductions Treaty (also known as the Moscow Treaty).
+The Treaty reduced deployed strategic nuclear warheads to 1,700-2,200 by 2012, it had no interim timetable; it had no limits on the mix or types of weapons; and there was no requirement for destroying rather than storing warheads.
 On June 13, 2002, the U.S. withdrew from the Anti-Ballistic Missile (ABM) Treaty, which President Bush had termed a "Cold War relic" that constrained the Administration's plans for national missile defenses.
 On the same day, Moscow announced that it would no longer consider itself bound by the provisions of the (unratified) START II Treaty, which had become a dead letter.
 In June 2002, the commander of Russia's Strategic Rocket Forces announced that in response to the U.S. withdrawal from the ABM Treaty, Russia would prolong the life of its MIRVed ICBM force, which, he said, could be extended another 10-15 years.
 On June 1, 2003, then-Presidents Bush and Putin exchanged instruments of ratification allowing the Treaty of Moscow to enter into force.